AHendley84/Formula-1-Card-Battles/README.md

 |Bug 1|Nationality should display the drivers Nationality|Nationality on the active computer card was displaying a number|The code was pointing to the number of drivers championships rather than the nationality.
 Amending the code to look at the nationality inside the active card object resolved the issue|
 |Bug 2|The game function should continue until either the computer or the player has all 20 cards|After approximately 10 games the game would stop unexpectedly and the console would display 'Uncaught TypeError: Cannot read properties of undefined (reading 'img1')'|I reached out to the #project-milestone-2 channel for some guidance.
 After some initial guidance from Joy Zadan I was able to resolve the issue by moving the displayImages and displayDriverStats into the assignCurrentCard function.
 I was then able to further improve the code with the help of Joy Zadan to a length check of the playerCards and currentCards to ensure they were greater than zero before assigning the next random card available|
 |Bug 3|The message and score boards should remain in their own separate containers|Overlapping text between the message board and the scoreboard|the height of the message board container had been set to 30px.
 I changed this to the minimum height which resolved the issue|

 ### Unfixed Bugs
+As of the 19/08/2023 there are no known bugs present.

 ---
 ## Deployment